Missoula floods: Flood initiation

-As the depth of the water in Lake Missoula increased, the pressure at the bottom of the ice dam increased enough to lower the freezing point of water below the temperature of the ice forming the dam.
-This allowed liquid water to seep into minuscule cracks present in the ice dam.
-Over a period of time, the friction from water flowing through these cracks generated enough heat to melt the ice walls and enlarge the cracks.
-This allowed more water to flow through the cracks, generating more heat, allowing even more water to flow through the cracks.
-This feedback cycle eventually weakened the ice dam so much that it could no longer support the pressure of the water behind it, and it failed catastrophically.
-This process is known as a glacial lake outburst flood, and there is evidence that many such events occurred in the distant past.
+The Cordilleran ice sheet formed a glacial dam across the Clark Fork valley, creating a large lake just south of modern-day Sandpoint.
+Repeated failures of this dam triggered jökulhlaups, a type of glacial outburst flood.
+The exact cause of these failures is disputed.
+Cataclysms on the Columbia: The Great Missoula Floods suggests that the ice dam may have been floated by the lake, allowing water to flow underneath and disintegrate the dam.
+A 2020 review article found that either overtopping or tunneling, possibly accompanied by thermal erosion, caused the dam to fail.

 Flood events

 As the water emerged from the Columbia River gorge, it backed up again at the 1 mi wide narrows near Kalama, Washington.
-Some temporary lakes rose to an elevation of more than 400 ft, flooding the Willamette Valley to Eugene, Oregon, and beyond.
+Some temporary lakes rose to an elevation of more than 400 ft, flooding the Willamette Valley to Eugene, Oregon and beyond.
 Iceberg-rafted glacial erratics and erosion features are evidence of these events.
 Lake-bottom sediments deposited by the floods have contributed to the agricultural richness of the Willamette and Columbia Valleys.
 Glacial deposits overlaid with centuries of windblown sediments (loess) have scattered steep, southerly sloping dunes throughout the Columbia Valley, ideal conditions for orchard and vineyard development at higher latitudes.

 After analysis and controversy, geologists now believe that there were 40 or more separate floods, although the exact source of the water is still being debated.
 The peak flow of the floods is estimated to be 27 cubic kilometers per hour (6.5 cubic miles per hour).
 The maximum flow speed approached 36 meters/second (130 km/h or 80 mph).
 Up to 1.9×1019 joules of potential energy were released by each flood (the equivalent of 4,500 megatons of TNT).
 For comparison, this is 90 times more powerful than the most powerful nuclear weapon ever detonated, the 50-megaton "Tsar Bomba".
-The cumulative effect of the floods was to excavate 210 km3 of loess, sediment and basalt from the Channeled Scablands of eastern Washington and to transport it downstream.
+The cumulative effect of the floods was to excavate 210 km3 of loess, sediment, and basalt from the Channeled Scablands of eastern Washington and to transport it downstream.